 file.

-Since we’ll want to include the current stable version of Bootstrap, our link would look like this:
+Because we want to include the current stable version of Bootstrap, our link will look like this:

-If your project would also require using the JavaScript components that ship with Bootstrap, such as toggling a modal, dropdown, or navbar, we’ll need to link the bootstrap.bundle.min.js
+If your project also requires using the JavaScript components that ship with Bootstrap, such as toggling a modal, dropdown, or navbar, we’ll need to link the bootstrap.bundle.min.js

 file, which comes precompiled with Popper.js.